Draft Campaign Cards for the Vulture’s Feast

 Read more

-Jamie and I played the sixth game of Populous, Rich and Rebellious, our four player Campaign using Tilly’s Very Bad Day, and set in the English Civil War.
+We’re really joying Populous, Rich and Rebellious, our four player Campaign using Tilly’s Very Bad Day, and set in the English Civil War.
+But people keep asking me, what about the Thirty Years War?
+(Most recently Peter Godden.)

 Read more